 Amber Hawk Swanson

-Recent exhibitions and screenings include Palais de Tokyo (Paris), Denny Gallery (NYC), Momenta Art (Brooklyn), and Locust Projects (solo, Miami).
+Recent exhibitions and screenings include Palais de Tokyo (Paris, France); Denny Gallery (New York, NY); Momenta Art (Brooklyn, NY); and Locust Projects (solo, Miami, FL).

-Recent visiting artist lecture appointments include Yale University (New Haven, CT), Columbia University (NYC), New York University's Tisch School of Arts (NYC), McGill University (Montreal), East Carolina University (Graduate Program, Greenville, NC), Hunter College (Studio Arts and Film, NYC), and Fashion Institute of Technology, FIT (Photography, NYC).
+Recent visiting artist lecture appointments include Yale University (New Haven, CT); Columbia University (New York, NY); New York University's Tisch School of Arts (NYC); McGill University (Montreal, Quebec, Canada); East Carolina University (Greenville, NC); Hunter College (NYC); and Fashion Institute of Technology (New York, NY).

 Hawk Swanson holds an MFA from the School of the Art Institute of Chicago (Studio Arts, 2006) and is a recipient of a 2015 Rema Hort Mann Foundation Artist Community Engagement Grant and a 2014 Franklin Furnace Fund Grant.

 Portrait by Christa Holka.